 Being told to drink less water on a health website sounds like an oxymoron, but in this case, it's not.
 While you don't want to minimize how much you're drinking in total, try not to sip too much right before you hit the hay, says sleep disorder specialist Sonja Gabriele Schuetz, MD, or you might find yourself making frequent trips to the bathroom during the night.

 Fix it: Drink a majority of your beverages during the day time and minimize your intake before bed.
-If you continue to see issues with using the bathroom in the middle of the night, you may need to see a doctor.
+If you continue to see issues with using the bathroom in the middle of the 1night, you may need to see a doctor.
+Plus, be mindful about when you're drinking beverages that are diuretics (think: coffee, tea and alcohol) since those could increase nighttime urination.

 3. You Have a Prostate Issue